 Cultivating the Capacity of Young Women Activists

-Initial Exposure to Feminism – We need More!
+Initial Exposure to Feminism – We Need More!

-For instance, participants were very open to differences, even on traditionally taboo issues, such as LGBT, religious and local customary law, especially of Islamic-Malay tradition in Indonesia.
+The MBI was an emotional moment of coming together in a rare women-only space, and sharing similarities and bridging painful historical divisions.
+The diversity of the participants enriched and sharpened the substance of discussions, particularly on traditionally taboo issues, such as LGBTQI people, and religious and local customary law.
 For many participants, this MBI was an inspiring first exposure to feminism.
-It generated demand for JASS to provide further training in community organizing, popular education and feminism.
-Particularly, demand arose for JASS to convene an intergenerational dialogue to enable young women to communicate and build more effective ties with seasoned feminists.
+It generated demand for further training in community organizing, popular education, and feminism.
+A specific interest emerged for an intergenerational dialogue to enable young women to build more effective ties with seasoned feminists.

 My starkest realization was that women in other countries suffer almost the same injustices as women in my own country [the Philippines].
 This realization prompted me to seek more ways to forge ties with other countries from different regions, in order to strengthen the impact of our advocates and to build bridges for different forms of exchanges and alliances in the future. ~ Rosanna "Osang" Langara, Philippines